pprogrammingg/rain-stream/README.md

     - [x] Once read the output object containing parsed CSV data should match what the input data gave
     - [x] Efficiency: make CSV reading an independent task spawned so other processes do not have to wait for it
     - [x] Deserialize read records to a Rust tx record type with field types per requirement
-    - [ ] rows read are parsed to Rust struct and inserted in client specific incoming tx queues
+    - [ ] create client queue manager module, rows read in csv are inserted in client specific incoming tx queues
     - [ ] write unit test to check rows read are separated and put in the right queues
     - [ ] integration test when no input file is provided in the CLI
     - [ ] integration test when file path of CSV is invalid